 You sleep face down: this is not at all conducive to maintaining a set of false lashes, so if you push your face into your pillow at bedtime, prepare to wake up to it covered in your lashes after, or learn to sleep on your side!

 You have a medical condition: if you’ve previously struggled with Trichotillomania (compulsive hair pulling), alopecia, an over or underactive thyroid or undergone chemotherapy, this could be impacting on your lashes, whether that’s their growth rate, how quickly they shed or the general quality of them.
+Look at our article Why don’t eyelash extensions last? to get more tips for keeping your lashes lasting longer.

 If you haven’t noticed yourself rubbing your eyes or messing with your lashes (and be honest, because it could just as easily be your fault!) then it’s probable that the issue lies with your lash technician and the quality of their products, and not with your lash aftercare.